 - b.
 Furnish/ update bank account details Shareholders should ensure that correct and updated particulars of their bank account are available with the DP.
-This would facilitate in receiving direct credits of dividends, refunds etc., from companies and avoid events such as postal delays and loss - Intimate/ update contact details including e-mail IDs d.
+This would facilitate in receiving direct credits of dividends, refunds etc., from companies and avoid events such as postal delays and loss in transit. - c.
+Intimate/ update contact details including e-mail IDs In order to receive communications on corporate actions and other information of the Company, the Investors may consider intimating their contact details (including address) and changes therein, if any, to the Company/ RTA or to their DP. - d.
 Service of documents through electronic means Your Company is an ardent believer of the Paperless Green Initiative.
-Pursuant to Section 101 and Section 136 of the Act, Companies can serve Annual Reports and other communications through electronic mode to those Shareholders who have registered their E-mail address either with the Company or with the DPs.
+Pursuant to Section 101 and Section 136 of the Act.
+Companies can serve Annual Reports and other communications through electronic mode to those Shareholders who have registered their E-mail address either with the Company or with the DPs.
 Accordingly, Shareholders who have not registered their e-mail addresses so far, are requested to register their E-mail address for receiving all communications including Annual Report, Notices, Circulars etc. from the Company electronically.
 The request can be sent to the RTA or to the Company on its designated e-mail Id i.e. ir@sterlingwilson.com.